gather-ai/gather-ai.github.io/_posts/2022-10-05-domain-generalization-part-5.md

 $$\omega^k = \theta_{g}[:, k]$$
 {: style="text-align: justify;"}

-During test time, the model generates its logits by measuring the distance (dot product) between its templates and the representations $z$ of the input data $x$, then the prediction $\widehat{y}$ is made by a final operation, e.g., softmax function for multi-class classification:
+During test time, the model generates its logits by measuring the distance (dot product) between its templates and the representations $z$ of the input data $x$, then the prediction $\widehat{y}$ is made by final operations, e.g., softmax function for multi-class classification:
 {: style="text-align: justify;"}

 $$logit^k = z\omega^k$$